Denmark national cerebral palsy football team: Results

-The country has never participated in a Paralympic Games since the sport made its debut at the 1984 Games.
-Denmark has participated in a number of international tournaments.
-The team was scheduled to participate in the 2016 IFCPF Qualification Tournament World Championships in Vejen, Denmark in early August.
+Denmark has never participated in a Paralympic Games since the sport made its debut at the 1984 Games despite being involved in various international tournaments.
+In early August 2016, the country hosted and competed in the IFCPF Qualification Tournament for the World Championships in Vejen, Denmark.
 The tournament was part of the qualifying process for the 2017 IFCPF World Championships.
 Other teams scheduled to participate included Scotland, Canada, Portugal, Iran, Northern Ireland, Australia, Venezuela, Japan, Republic of South Korea, Germany, and Spain.